SAGINAW BAY YACHT CLUB

 - Location: RV’s will be parked on the grass located by the south basin along the fence on the eastside of the property near the entry gate.

 - Length of stay: RVs will be limited to three days per stay with a maximum of 10 days per year.
 NOTE: Social and Non-resident members do not have gate access keys and may request a key (1) for use during their stay and must be returned at the time of departure.
 There will be a $50 deposit for the key.

-- Cost: $30/day will be added to member bill for their stay.
-Condition: RV’s that are to be
+- Cost: $30/day will be added to member House account for their stay.

 - RV definition: RVs are described as motor home, 5th wheel or trailer with fixed sides.
 Pop-up campers and tens are not allowed.
 The RV must be in good repair and appearance and if questionable, the Flag Officers and/or Dock Committee will have the final say.
 The use of awnings (those attached to the RV) and temporary quick setup shade tents may be used but cannot encroach on the roadway in front of the RV.